System Architecture

 - scootui - Flutter dashboard UI

-- dbc-backlight - Display brightness control
+- dbc-backlight-service - Display brightness control

 - carplay-service - CarPlay dongle support